 The beef community has a long-standing commitment to caring for their animals and providing families with the safest, highest-quality beef possible.
-The Beef Quality Assurance (BQA) program trains farmers and ranchers on best practice cattle management techniques to ensure their animals and the environment are cared for within a standard set of guidelines and regulations across the U.S. beef industry.
+Beef Quality Assurance (BQA) is a program that trains farmers and ranchers on best practice cattle management techniques to ensure their animals and the environment are cared for within a standard set of guidelines across the U.S. beef industry.

 Simply put, BQA helps beef farmers and ranchers raise better beef so consumers can feel even better about buying it.
 But it’s not always that simple, of course.
 Raising quality beef requires commitment and hard work.
 Certification is earned, not bought.
 For beef farmers and ranchers, that means using modern techniques to raise cattle under optimal environmental and economic conditions.
 For consumers, it means knowing the beef they buy is wholesome and delicious.
 In fact, more than 85% of U.S. beef comes from BQA-certified farmers and ranchers.

 The beef that farmers and ranchers raise is the same beef they feed their own families, so it’s no surprise that they want the best care for their livestock to ensure everyone has wholesome, safe, nutritious beef.

 Farmers and ranchers develop and maintain herd health plans that follow good veterinary and agriculture practices based on scientific research.

 When transporting cattle, farmers and ranchers ensure they are handling the cattle in ways that minimizes stress, injury and bruising.